Reeveli/SPG-Template/README.md

 ## Curator Modules
 Zeus Enhanced -mod is required
- - HALO jump terminal: Set an object to act as terminal for players to perform Liberation style HALO jumps.
+ - Add HALO jump terminal: Set an object to act as terminal for players to perform Liberation style HALO jumps.
 Can be also started locally on a player by `["insert_plane_class"] Rev_fnc_halo_start function`

  - Killet´s dust storm: You can now enable a small or a global sandstorm
  - Icon viewer: In-game browser for .paa files.
 Good for finding icons for scripts etc.